vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 ## Types of exclusions

-The following table summarizes the different exclusion types and capabilites in Defender for Endpoint and Microsoft Defender Antivirus.
+The following table summarizes the different exclusion types and capabilities in Defender for Endpoint and Microsoft Defender Antivirus.
 Select each type to see more information about it.

 > [!TIP]
 >